paritytech/polkadot/roadmap/implementers-guide/src/node/backing/statement-distribution.md

 could directly communicate with (e.g. either send to or receive from).

 Now, which of these neighbors can 10 receive from?
 Recall that the sending/receiving sets for 10 would be different for different groups.
+Here are some hypothetical scenarios:

-- If 9 belongs to group A, then 10 can receive candidates from group A from 9.
+- **Scenario 1:** 9 belongs to group A but not 10.
+Here, 10 can directly receive
-  It would propagate them to 1, 4, and 7.
+  candidates from group A from 9.
+10 would propagate them to the nodes in {1, 4, 7} that are not in A.
-- If 6 was in group A instead of 9, then 10 could receive from 7 or 9.
+- **Scenario 2:** 6 is in group A instead of 9, and 7 is not in group A. 10 can receive from 7 or 9.
 It would not propagate any further.
-- If 10 itself was in group A, then it would not receive candidates from this group from any other nodes through the grid.
-It would itself send such candidates to all its neighbors.
+- **Scenario 3:** 10 itself is in group A. 10 would not receive candidates from this group from any other nodes through the grid.
+It would itself send such candidates to all its neighbors that are not in A.

 ### Seconding Limit